MLFM: Multi-Layered Feature Maps for Richer Language Understanding in Zero-Shot Semantic Navigation: Abstract

 \section{Abstract}

-Recent progress in large vision–language models has driven improvements in language-based semantic navigation, where an embodied agent must reach a target object described in natural language.
-Despite these advances, we still lack a clear, language-focused benchmark for testing how well such agents ground the words in their instructions.
-We address this gap with \DATASET, an open-set dataset specifically created to test an agent’s ability to locate objects described at different levels of detail, from broad category names to fine attributes and object–object relations.
-Every description in \DATASET was manually checked, yielding a lower error rate than existing lifelong- and semantic-navigation datasets.
-On top of \DATASET we build \benchmarkname, a benchmark that measures how well current semantic-navigation methods understand and act on these descriptions while moving toward their targets. \benchmarkname allows us to systematically compare models on their handling of attributes, spatial and relational cues, and category hierarchies, offering the first thorough, language-centric evaluation of embodied navigation systems.
-We also present \methodname (\methodnameshort), a method that builds a queryable multi-layered semantic map, particularly effective when dealing with small objects or instructions involving spatial relations. \methodnameshort outperforms state-of-the-art mapping-based navigation baselines on the \DATASET dataset.
+Recent progress in large vision-language models has driven improvements in language-based semantic navigation, where an embodied agent must reach a target object described in natural language.
+Yet we still lack a clear, language-focused evaluation framework to test how well agents ground the words in their instructions.
+We address this gap by proposing \emph{\DATASET}, an open-vocabulary multi-object navigation dataset with natural language goal descriptions (e.g. `\emph{go to the red short candle on the table}') and corresponding fine-grained linguistic annotations (e.g., attributes: color=red, size=short; relations: support=on).
+These labels enable systematic evaluation of language understanding.
+To evaluate on this setting, we extend multi-object navigation task setting to \emph{\task} (\emph{\taskshort}), where the agent must find a sequence of goals specified using language.
+Furthermore, we propose \emph{\methodname} (\emph{\methodnameshort}), a novel method that builds a queryable, multi-layered semantic map from pretrained vision-language features and proves effective for reasoning over fine-grained attributes and spatial relations in goal descriptions.
+Experiments on \emph{\DATASET} show that \emph{\methodnameshort} outperforms state-of-the-art zero-shot mapping-based navigation baselines.